-The program culminates in the Expo Night, where students present their works to their peers, as well as to their teachers and parents.
+The program culminates with the Expo Night in late September, where students present their works to their peers, teachers and parents.

-Mosaic Mentoring is designed to be accessible to high school students from years 7-12, and so schools are able to determine which year group(s) will be involved.
+Mosaic Mentoring is designed to be accessible to high school students from year 7 and above, so schools are able to determine which year group(s) will be involved.
 It accommodates roughly 10-30 students from each participating school.